timchown/rfc8504-bis/draft-ietf-6man-rfc8504-bis.md

 1. Added using DHCPv6 Prefix Delegation to allocated IPv6 prefxies to hosts.

-1. Added RFC 7050 for discovery of IPv6 prefix for IPv6 address synthesis.
+1. Added a SHOULD requirement for RFC 8781 and a MAY requirement for RFC 7050 for discovery of IPv6 prefix for IPv6 address synthesis.

 1. Added DHCPv4 Option 108 for allowing hosts to specify support for IPv6-only networks.